raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 See the [bootmodes documentation](README.md) for the boot sequence and alternative boot modes (network, USB device, GPIO or SD boot).

-Note that "USB mass storage boot" is different from "USB device boot mode".
-The [device boot mode](device.md) allows a Raspberry Pi connected to a computer to boot using files on that computer.
+Note that 'USB mass storage boot' is different from 'USB device boot mode'.
+[USB device boot mode](device.md) allows a Raspberry Pi connected to a computer to boot as a USB device, using files from that computer.

-For devices that are not supported, an alternative is to use the 'special bootcode.bin-only boot mode' as described [here](README.md).
-This still requires/boots from an SD-card, but `bootcode.bin` is the only file read from the SD-Card.
+For USB mass storage devices that are not supported, an alternative is to use the special bootcode.bin-only boot mode as described [here](README.md).
+This Pi will still boot from the SD card, but `bootcode.bin` is the only file read from it.

 ## Raspberry Pi 2B v1.2, 3A+, 3B, Compute Module 3